GuruprasathRamaprasath/img-insight-extension/README.md

    git clone https://github.com/ambilykk/img-insight-extension.git

    ```

 2. Create a new `.env` file in the root directory of your project.
     Add the following line to the `.env` file:

-    ```
-Note: *GITHUB_TOKEN* for GitHub Models; otherwise create the Azure Open AI Key

-2. Create a new `.env` file in the root directory of your project.
-    Add the following line to the `.env` file: